jellyfin-archive/jellyfin-docs/general/server/media/books.md

 Either the `content.opf` or the `metadata.opf` file can tell Jellyfin which file should be used for the books cover.
 Usually, this is the `cover.ext` file.
 The abbreviation `ext` stands for extension, e.g. `.png` or `.jpg`.

-## Reader Support

-Jellyfin Web supports to save your reading progress.
-This functionality is, however, limited.
-Books stored in the epub format save the reading progress on a per-chapter basis as they do not have a concept of pages.
-Formats, like the comic book archive, save your progress per page.

-> [!Note]
-> Jellyfin saves your epub reading progress based on a 10 seconds time interval.

 ## Primary

 * folder